dscripka/monte-carlo-error-propagation/README.md

 # Acknowledgements #

 This app leverages [Nerdamer Symbolic Math](https://github.com/jiggzson/nerdamer) heavily.
-Many thanks to it's developers for a fantastic library.
+Many thanks to its developers for a fantastic library.